-Bus is a good option for budget travelers
+The bus is a good option for budget travelers

-Iceland’s bus networks are a hodgepodge of public bus routes and tourist-service routes, the latter of which runs only during the summer (typically July to August).
+Iceland’s bus networks are a hodgepodge of public bus routes and tourist-service routes, the latter of which runs only during the summer (typically July and August).
 Still, the bus network makes it possible to get around Iceland without a car, which is a better option for travelers on a budget.

 Public buses serve most main towns and coastal areas

 Iceland’s public bus services are made up of Stræto, which nearly circumnavigates the country on the Ring Road; Svaust in the east, which connects to the Straeto Ring Road route at Egilsstaðir and Höfn; and West Iceland’s local bus lines.
 This network of routes services most main towns around the coast, as well as popular hiking areas.